yamatt/blog/content/personal/empcamp-2026.md

 It's a little similar with EMFCamp, if you can describe it, were you really there?

 But I want to give it a go, because the medically unassisted euphoria that you have while there, and the sense of loss when you leave is indescribable, deep and profound.
-And I want to go in to why I think that is.
+And I want think about why that is.

 ## Volunteer Run